Decisions about primary schools for children with disability

 Once you’ve made a list of schools you’re interested in, you can explore them in more detail.

 School open days and tours will give you a general feel for a school.
-It can be helpful to take a friend or a disability advocate so you can both gather information and discuss it afterwards.
+It can help to take a friend or a disability advocate with you, so you can both gather information and discuss it afterwards.

 You’ll get some sense of whether the school is right for your child from the: